Stuycs-K/final-project-09-moore-zacary-moncrieffe-katharine/WORKLOG.md

 - merged dir with main, removed main method from dir class

 ### 6/3
-- created regex to get value after flag, (e.g. -w VALUE)
+- created regex to get value after flag, (e.g. -w VALUE), created wizard

+### 6/4
+- added extension searching to dir mode

+###
+- added ascii art, made it so wizard only opens when no args are present

 ## Katharine Moncrieffe